-Google are once again on a prerogative quest of finding more mobile-friendly search results and have introduced a mobile algorithm aimed at responsive web design, specifically for touch screen phones.
+Google is once again on a prerogative quest of finding more mobile-friendly search results and have introduced a mobile algorithm aimed at responsive web design, specifically for touch screen phones.

-The mobile friendly algorithm comes into fill swing 21 April 2015.
-The aim of the mobile algorithm is to display the most relevant and timely results, regardless whether the information lives on mobile-friendly web page or a desk-top site.
+The mobile-friendly algorithm comes into fill swing 21 April 2015.
+The aim of the mobile algorithm is to display the most relevant and timely results, regardless of whether the information lives on a mobile-friendly web page or a desktop site.
 Meaning, your desktop site now needs to be mobile compatible otherwise Google will filter it from the mobile search results.

-Desktop sites now need to ensure there site is configured properly and viewable on modern devices, like touch screen phones.
-Google has provided a mobile friendly test tool to help Webmaster. https://www.google.com/webmasters/tools/mobile-friendly/
+Desktop sites now need to ensure their site is configured properly and viewable on modern devices, like touch screen phones.
+Google has provided a mobile-friendly test tool to help Webmaster. https://www.google.com/webmasters/tools/mobile-friendly/

 The tool is however juvenile and seems to point to touch screen configuration and has bugs.
 But needless to say, it is advised to get the “Awesome this page is mobile-friendly” Noddy badge from Google.

 The other tool provided is the page speed and user experience tool. https://developers.google.com/speed/pagespeed/insights/